gitsetu/pictag/README.md

 # pictag
-Tag a picture game
+### Tag a picture game

 IoT Project (Proposal)

 #### Student Name: Pedro Royo    Student ID: 11704831

 ###### Release 1
-When pressing the button on the SenseHat a camera conected to the Raspberry Pi scans a drawing.
+Point the camera conected to the Raspberry Pi to a drawing and take a picture by pressing the button on the SenseHat.
-The led lights change to red; no more pictures can be sent.
+The led lights then change to red, no more pictures can be taken.
 The image gets uploaded to a website, and a notification asking to tag the image is sent: "New drawing!
 It is a..."
 Once tagged the led goes back to green and a new picture can be sent.

 ###### Release 2
 A list of images with their tags is stored in a file.